Add to your test

 The commonest symptoms of H. pylori infection are:

-Do your test
+Do your H. pylori stool test

 You'll get your kit next-working day.

-Collect your sample at home and send it back to our UKAS-accredited lab for analysis.
+Collect your stool sample at home using the simple H. pylori test kit and post it back to our UKAS-accredited lab for analysis.

-Get rapid results
+Get results quickly

 Proton pump inhibitor (PPI) medication, such as lansoprazole or omeprazole can make the H. pylori stool test less accurate.
 If you take PPIs you should stop this at least 2 weeks before testing.
 It is usually safe to stop this medication for a short period of time, but if you're not sure, speak to your prescriber.